univpmCV2019/cometAssayChallenge/README.md

-We provide for the Computer Vision project 2 separate files into initial script folder:
+We provide for the Computer Vision project two separate files into initial script folder:

 - split_data.py: it separates data into train/validation/test sets
 - tf_records.py: it reads the csv files extracted from the previous script to create tensorflow records